The impact of autonomous driving on software & hardware needs

 According to the Group’s announcement, by 2025, all new Group vehicles will be equipped with VW’s operating system “vw.os” and will be connected to the Volkswagen Automotive Cloud.
 In order to confront production complexity issues, emerging especially from the SW-HW integration, VW plans to produce a smaller number of versions in which the individual configuration will no longer be set through the hardware when the vehicle is purchased; instead, desired functions will be available on-demand at any time using the in-vehicle digital ecosystem.

 Traditional Chinese carmakers, among them FAW, Geely and Changan are also forming teams in order to strengthen their software capabilities; whereas SAIC Motor launched its new Service-Oriented Architecture (SOA) software platform in Ap.
-2021 and formed the SAIC Lingshu in 2020, a software development center that will mainly focus on intelligent driving systems, software architecture, data processing, AI applications etc.
+2021 and formed the SAIC Lingshu in 2020, a software development centre that will mainly focus on intelligent driving systems, software architecture, data processing, AI applications etc.

 - The 10 most important Partnerships In Autonomous, Electric & Shared Mobility In 2021